thoughtbot/cocaine/README.md

 ![thoughtbot](http://thoughtbot.com/logo.png)

-Paperclip is maintained and funded by [thoughtbot, inc](http://thoughtbot.com/community)
+Cocaine is maintained and funded by [thoughtbot, inc](http://thoughtbot.com/community)

 The names and logos for thoughtbot are trademarks of thoughtbot, inc.